highcharts/highcharts/docs/chart-design-and-style/style-by-css.md

 Highcharts comes with a default CSS file, [css/highcharts.css](https://code.highcharts.com/css/highcharts.css).

-To customize your styles, you can [create your own themes](https://www.highcharts.com/docs/chart-design-and-style/custom-themes-in-styled-mode), or just add your own individual CSS variables or rules.
-See our [CSS colors demo](https://www.highcharts.com/samples/highcharts/css/colors) to experiment with the default CSS.
+To customize your styles, you can create your own themes, or just add your own individual CSS variables or rules.
+See the [Custom themes article](https://www.highcharts.com/docs/chart-design-and-style/custom-themes-in-styled-mode) for details.

 WHAT CAN BE STYLED?